Shane Pinto: Collegiate

-Career
+Professional

-After undergoing the mandatory quarantining period, Pinto made his NHL debut late in the 2020–21 season and scored his first goal on May 5, 2021, against the Montreal Canadiens.
+After undergoing the mandatory quarantining period, Pinto made his NHL debut late in the 2020–21 season and scored his first goal on May 5, 2021, against the Montreal Canadiens against Jake Allen.
 He finished the season tallying one goal and six assists.
 Pinto later participated in rookie camp a few months later in September, where he was appointed team captain for one game.
 Pinto missed nearly the entire 2021–22 season due to injuries.
-During his fourth game of the year, he was hit into the boards by Mario Ferraro and left with a shoulder injury.
-He attempted to return nine games later against the Pittsburgh Penguins but reinjured the same shoulder while taking a faceoff.
+During his fourth game of the year, he was hit into the boards by Mario Ferraro of the San Jose Sharks and left with a shoulder injury.
+He attempted to return nine games later against the Pittsburgh Penguins but re-injured the same shoulder while taking a faceoff.
 He ended up having surgery and missed the rest of the year.

 Pinto recovered on time to start the 2022–23 season and got off to a hot start.
 In October he was named the NHL's rookie of the month after scoring six goals in eight games.
+He finished the season with 20 goals and 35 points in 82 games.

+As a restricted free agent, a contract dispute led Pinto to miss the entire 2023 training camp and the first weeks of the 2023–24 season.
+On October 26, 2023, the NHL suspended Pinto 41 games for violating the league's rules on sports gambling.
+Although the NHL indicated that no evidence was found on him of wagering on NHL games, the suspension (one of the longest in league history), was the result of a negotiation between Pinto, the NHL Players' Association, and the league, and was not the result of a formal disciplinary process; Pinto subsequently released a statement apologizing for his infraction.
+Pinto had been under investigation since the early summer, after a NHL betting partner had flagged issues with Pinto's account details with the league, and Pinto had also been reported to have had connections with a third-party proxy bettor.
+As a result of the suspension, Pinto was not allowed to return to the Senators' lineup until January 21, 2024.
+On January 19, 2024 Pinto signed a one-year contract with the Senators.
+He returned to the Senators lineup on January 21 against the Philadelphia Flyers and picked up his first point of the season in a 5–3 victory for Ottawa.

+On November 13, 2025, he signed a 4 year, $30M extension with the Ottawa Senators.